Brett-Tanner/Journal/2023/Dec_23.md

 ## December 11th

+##### Tests

+- [x] Stopped trying to authorize the child as part of the event#show authorization, the child is authorized separately in the controller action
+- Enforce pundit on all controllers one by one with `after_action :verify_authorized` and `after_action :verify_policy_scoped`
+  - [x] PriceLists
+  - [x] Schools - except index cos that's the public API
+  - [x] Setsumeikais
+- Write tests for every Pundit policy (should now be every action on every controller)
+  - Unit tests for policies
+    - [x] PriceLists
+    - [x] Schools
+    - [x] Setsumeikais
+  - Unit tests for policy scopes
+    - [x] PriceLists
+    - [x] Schools
+    - [x] Setsumeikais
+  - Request tests for controllers (to check for not authorized flash message)
+    - [x] PriceLists
+    - [x] Schools
+    - [x] Setsumeikais
+- Pundit can do [strong params based on role](https://github.com/varvet/pundit#strong-parameters), which I definitely wanted for some stuff
+  - [] Add to InvoiceController so parents can't manually add adjustments
+- You can time-travel in tests!
+Not useful for auth but can do it for others

+## December 12th

 ### Setsumeikai Calendar

 - [] Jack wants a step-by-step guide to how we're deploying the new forms